This slow cooker satay chicken reaffirms my love for satay. It has a rich, lovely sauce that has a slight bit of spice and a wonderful peanut flavor.

 You can make this satay dish with beef instead.
 There are a few changes that you will need to make so that the beef version is just as good as this one.

-What goes Great with Satay Chicken
+Foods That Go Great with Satay Chicken

 If you need to feed a crowd, then you will need some sides to go with this dish.